juangallostra/roguelike-tutorial/README.md

 - [ ] Document code.
 - [ ] Only show objects that are in the current level.
 - [ ] Change color palette.
-- [ ] Add option to play with alphanumeric charss instead of colours.
+- [ ] Add option to play with alphanumeric chars instead of colours.
 - [x] Add stairs to move between dungeon levels.
 - [x] Fix field of view.